Please tell your MP: No subsidies for forest-destroying biomass electricity

 Many MP's may not themselves have heard about the impacts of large-scale bioenergy.
 And if an MP gets more than one letter on an issue it really moves it up the agenda!

-[NOTE: Apologies if you already tried, perhaps several times, to take part in this alert, which was first announced in our July Newsletter.
-It has been beset by technical problems genuinely beyond our control.
+[NOTE: Apologies if you already tried to take part in this alert, which was first announced in our July Newsletter but suffered technical problems.
 It is now up and running again.
 If you have already done it, thank you!
 If not now's your chance.
 If you can't remember, go for it.
 Don't worry, our system won't let multiple letters be sent.]

 We would love to know what feedback you get from MPs - so please email us at firstname.lastname@example.org